gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 Once the shared axis system is established the camera must not move at all.
 I later added a button in the user interface that re-calibrates the camera just in case the impacts placement feels a bit inaccurate (the camera is moving a bit because of vibrations and other small factors).

-feedback after the shot, not easy as the projecteur emmets a lot of light, not enough fps because the laser hit duration was slow and as the hand moves you need to recognize the impact location as fast as possible, it was proving if I was capable of achieving the requested idea
+The following short video taken with my phone shows the full calibration process:

 <div class="video-responsive">
   <iframe src="https://www.youtube-nocookie.com/embed/RavyzJ8D4Is?rel=0" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+It is detecting the shapes pretty fast which makes the whole calibration process short.

 #### Display impacts

+the last part of the proof of concept was to, feedback after the shot, not easy as the projecteur emmets a lot of light, not enough fps because the laser hit duration was slow and as the hand moves you need to recognize the impact location as fast as possible, it was proving if I was capable of achieving the requested idea

 <div class="video-responsive">
   <iframe src="https://www.youtube-nocookie.com/embed/8LZnIDVj-8g?rel=0" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>